ractivejs/ractivejs.github.io/legacy/0.6/Writing decorator plugins.md

 # Writing decorator plugins

-A {{{createLink 'decorators' 'decorator'}}} is a way to add behaviour to a node when it is rendered, or to augment it in some way.
+A [decorator](decorators.md) is a way to add behaviour to a node when it is rendered, or to augment it in some way.

 For this example we'll create a tooltip decorator.
 For the impatient, you can see the [finished result in this JSFiddle](http://jsfiddle.net/tomByrer/9g3pB/11/).